Book a Tour →

 Total 3 Days~$350~$550~$900+

 South Bank and the South Brisbane area puts you walkable distance from most Day 1 activities and provides easy ferry access to the CBD.
 Fortitude Valley is excellent for nightlife access.
-The CBD itself is convenient but can be less atmospheric.
-For this itinerary, South Bank or Kangaroo Point accommodation is ideal.
+Recommended hotels: South Bank (Rydges, Next Hotel, Bacchus-lover's pick), CBD (Emporium Hotel, W Brisbane), Fortitude Valley (Ovolo), Budget (YHA Brisbane City).
+For this itinerary, South Bank or Kangaroo Point accommodation is ideal — Kangaroo Point in particular has spectacular Story Bridge views.